WFEA: Move to AM 1370

 After NARBA, WFEA shifted to AM 1370, with 5,000 watts around the clock.
 WFEA switched its affiliation to the NBC Red Network and the Mutual Broadcasting System.
 During the "Golden Age of Radio", WFEA carried NBC and Mutual's schedule of dramas, comedies, news, sports, variety shows, soap operas, game shows and big band broadcasts.

 As network programming shifted from radio to TV, in the 1950s and 1960s, WFEA evolved into a Top 40 sound.
 As contemporary music listeners switched to FM, WFEA began airing a full service hot AC format in the mid-1980s.
 By the late 1980s, it switched to mainstream adult contemporary music.

 Adult standards, talk, and sports

 In 1990, WFEA switched to a satellite-delivered adult standards format, known as "America's Best Music", from Westwood One.
 It featured artists such as Frank Sinatra, Tony Bennett, The Carpenters, Dionne Warwick, Barry Manilow, Neil Diamond, Elvis Presley, Barbra Streisand, and Nat "King" Cole.
 In November 1990, WFEA was acquired by Saga Communications.
+WFEA broadcast Arena Football League games of the Manchester Wolves before the team folded at the end of the 2009 season, and New Hampshire Wildcats football and basketball games.

 The music format was discontinued in February 2015 and WFEA switched to talk programming, with hourly updates from CBS Radio News.
-WFEA had broadcast Manchester Wolves Arena Football League games before the team folded at the end of the 2009 season, and the University of New Hampshire college football and basketball games.